Powered by Fr. Abraham Mutholath Foundation NFP

 Conclusion

-Jesus calls His followers to honor the holiness of God’s truth.
-The Gospel is a treasure, not to be wasted or mocked, but to be shared with humility and discernment.
-This teaching does not promote exclusion but reverence—recognizing that divine mysteries must be received with faith, not contempt.
-The disciple’s task is to sow the Word wisely and trust the Holy Spirit to open hearts.
+Jesus ultimately calls His followers to honor the holiness of God’s truth.
+The Gospel is a priceless treasure, not to be wasted, trivialized, or subjected to mockery, but to be offered with humility, prayer, and discernment.
+This teaching does not promote exclusion or elitism; rather, it emphasizes reverence for divine mysteries, which can only be truly received through faith and openness of heart.

 Reflection